-The Manager encourages large investments in the Funds and tries to achieve competitive management fees, administration fees and other operating expenses.
-From time to time, the Manager may agree to arrange for the fees and expenses (including the management fee and/or the administration fee) of a Fund to be reduced in respect of a particular investor's investment in the Fund.
+The Manager encourages large investments in the Funds and tries to achieve competitive management fees, Administration Fees and other operating expenses.
+From time to time, the Manager may agree to arrange for the fees and expenses (including the management fee and/or the Administration Fee) of a Fund to be reduced in respect of a particular investor's investment in the Fund.
 Generally, the reduction will be paid by a Trust Fund to the particular investor in the form of a "fee distribution", where the fees are reduced before they are paid and the Trust Fund makes a special distribution to the investor of income, capital gains and/or capital of the Fund equal to the amount of the reduction, and for a Corporate Class, the fee reduction will be paid by the Manager as a rebate directly to the particular investor.
+Management fee rebates are generally included in the investor's income.
+However, in some cases, investors may ask that this management fee rebate be deducted from the cost of their securities.
+Please see Income tax considerations for more details on the tax treatment of fee distributions and rebates to investors who hold their securities in a non-registered account.
 Fee distributions and rebates will generally be reinvested in additional securities of the applicable Fund; however, certain institutional investors may be eligible to elect to receive their fee distributions or rebates in cash.
 Fee distributions and rebates, if any, on each series of the Funds that are not eligible for Private Client Pricing are calculated and credited daily.
 Fee reductions, if any, on all securities that are not Eligible Securities for Private Client Pricing are paid at such times as may be determined by the Manager.
 Where accounts participating in Private Client Pricing are eligible for a management fee reduction, such management fee reduction is calculated daily and applied monthly.
 If you switch your securities to a series that is not eligible for Private Client Pricing, redeem your securities, or if the market value of your securities eligible for Private Client Pricing falls below the minimum market value required to participate in Private Client Pricing, the management fee reduction will be applied on a daily basis to the Eligible Securities held in the current month.
 The income tax consequences of fee distributions and rebates will generally be borne by the qualifying investors receiving them.